 Please be prepared to upload all necessary documents.

-A confirmation email will be sent when your complete electronic submission is received.
-If you do not receive a confirmation within two business days, email AADPRT at email@example.com.
+A confirmation email will be sent TO THE SUBMITTER ONLY (training director) when the complete electronic submission is received.
+If the training director does not receive a confirmation within two business days, send an email to firstname.lastname@example.org.

 All requests for confirmation must be received before the deadline.
 Materials will not be accepted or considered after the deadline.